civicrm/civicrm-dev-docs/docs/framework/setup/getting-started.md

 ## Run the dev loop

 When writing a patch to the installer logic, you may want to alternately update the code, re-run the installer, and inspect what happens.
-This can be distilled into a single CLI call, which inclues a few elements:
+Try to distill this into a single CLI call that can be quickly repeated; it will likely include:

-* Use `cv core:install -f` to force-install.
+* Using `cv core:install -f` to force-install.
 This will remove any old settings-files or database-tables.
-* Use `cv core:install -vvv` to enable very-verbose output.
+* Using `cv core:install -vvv` to enable very-verbose output.
 This will log more details about the execution.
-* Use `drush` or `wp-cli` to enable or disable the `civicrm` module.
+* Using `drush` or `wp-cli` to enable or disable the `civicrm` module.

 For example, on WordPress, this single command will uninstall and reinstall: